 Why do employees get ill at home?

-The thing is, people are much more likely to get sick whilst they’re at home than when they’re working and this is an important area for the HR team to understand.
+The thing is, people are much more likely to get sick whilst they’re at home than when they’re working and this is an important area to understand.

 Is being ill an excuse?

 I’ve worked for a number of business owners who have been dismissive of people that get ill with a number of them exclaiming that they’ve never had a day off to sickness in their working lives and that they can’t understand why their employees are ill.

 Likewise, I’ve heard business owners question people taking sick days believing the only reason people take sick days is to go for job interviews.

 In addition I’ve heard murmuring’s about why employees tend to be ill on a Monday after having had the weekend to be ill.